SGBC-IITM/DHARANI_data_tutorial/docs/Why.md

 The DHARANI data is annotated (contains detailed region delineations in the developing human fetal brain), and can be used to train models for `segmentation, visual recognition, reconstruction, computing intermediate stages and eliciting developmental patterns` required for neurobiologists to study changes, abnormalities, events and trends.

+Read more on [possibilities] with computer vision for fetal brain anomalies.

+[possibilities]:analysis_possibilities.md

 **Education**

 The data can power `interactive visualizations` and 3D models for teaching human neurodevelopment with anatomical accuracy.